Johanna1066/adventOfCode2024/README.md

 # Usage

-X below represent the number of the day you want to run.
+the X below represent the number of the day you want to run.

 1. go to CMakeLists and add the subdirectories and link the libraries for day X.